Japan drops 'maximum pressure' on North Korea from diplomatic book

 Until late 2017, North Korea repeatedly tested missiles that flew towards or over Japan, sparking warnings blared out on loudspeakers and stoking calls for a tough stance against Pyongyang.

-Abe will soon meet Trump at the White House where the issue of North Korea is bound to be on the table.
+Mr Abe will soon meet Mr Trump at the White House where the issue of North Korea is bound to be on the table.